marcinofulus/iCSEbook1/school/source/abitur/2016/en/log_quad.rst

 .. end of output

-We can also verify this root with Sage.
+We can also verify the root with Sage.

 .. sagecellserver::